ramcodehub/bondly/document.md

-# AMGS CRM CRM - Full-Stack Customer Relationship Management System
+# Bondly Bondly - Full-Stack Customer Relationship Management System

 ## Project Overview

-AMGS CRM CRM is a modern, full-stack Customer Relationship Management system designed to streamline business operations, manage customer interactions, and improve data-driven decision-making.
+Bondly Bondly is a modern, full-stack Customer Relationship Management system designed to streamline business operations, manage customer interactions, and improve data-driven decision-making.
 The system features a cutting-edge tech stack with a React/Next.js frontend and Node.js/Express backend, all powered by Supabase for database and authentication services.

 ### Key Features